Techtonica/curriculum/projects/eventonica-project.md

 Use Inquier to:
 1. Ask app user to input a keyword to search on Eventful, example: "dancing", "fashion", etc.
-2. Display the first result that comes back from Eventful, and ask app user if he or she would like to save this to the Postgres database.
+1. Display the first result that comes back from Eventful, and ask app user if they would like to save this to the Postgres database.
-3. If app user chooses yes, then make that save.
+1. If app user chooses yes, then make that save.
-4. If app user chooses no, then go back to step 1 of part 4
+1. If app user chooses no, then go back to step 1 of part 4

 > Look at your console log UI and you should see new events.